FTHPC/Correlation_Compressibility/README.md

 After running the above script, an *.RData file(s) will be produced giving the approprirate timing information of the training and prediction models.

-## To run the statistical analysis on datasets
+## To compute statistical predictors on datasets

-In order to run the statistical analysis, a dataset and a configuration file must be specified.
+In order to run the statistical analysis that computes the statistical predictors of compression ratios, a dataset and a configuration file must be specified.
 TEST is a dataset that is specified within the config.json file.

 ```bash
 sh scripts/run.sh -c config.json -d TEST
 ```

-The command above performs the analysis an writes output to the output file specified in the configuration file.
+The command above performs the computation of statistical predictors and writes output to the output file specified in the configuration file.
 This will use local hardware without a scheduler.
 Use ```-n``` to specify the MPI processes on your local system.
-It is recommended that this value to match your CPU core count.
+It is recommended that this value matches your CPU core count.

 If one has the PBS scheduler, feel free to use flags ```-p``` or ```-s``` for job execution.
 ```-p``` will schedule multiple jobs based on the quantized error bounds and error bound types for a specififed dataset.